LinusMolin98/Healthy-Habits/README.md

 # Welcome to my first webpage!
-This project will be a website about fitness and healthy habits.
+-This project will be a website about fitness and healthy habits.

+-Link to the website here - https://linusmolin98.github.io/Healthy-Habits/index.html

+-Link to the repository here -

 ## Content
 Favicon structure and content is inspired from the love running project and follows a similar syntax.